 Oregon Resources Conservation Act of 1996 Protected Opal Creek Wilderness and Opal Creek Scenic Recreation Area (28,000 acres), added Elkhorn Creek to the Wild and Scenic River system, and designated the Oregon Island Wilderness Additions.

 Bull Run Watershed Protection and Little Sandy Watershed Protection Act (1996, 2001) Increased protection for the clean drinking water source for over one-quarter of all Oregonians.

 Klamath Basin Campaign (1994-present) Increased public awareness about the importance of protecting the Klamath Basin National Wildlife Refuges, wetlands, and threatened and endangered fish and wildlife.
 Fought for balanced solution to Basin water crisis.

-Omnibus Public Lands Management Act of 2009 Protected 127,000 acres of Wilderness and 83 miles of Wild & Scenic Rivers around Mount Hood and the Columbia Gorge.
+Omnibus Public Lands Management Act of 2009 Protected 127,000 acres of Wilderness and 83 miles of Wild and Scenic Rivers around Mount Hood and the Columbia River Gorge.
 Also protected the Copper Salmon Wilderness and the Soda Mountain Wilderness.

 Oregon Wild was known as the Oregon Wilderness Coalition until 1982 and then the Oregon Natural Resources Council until 2006.
 Many of these projects involved collaborative efforts by several environmental organizations; however, Oregon Wild spearheaded or coordinated those efforts.
 In many cases, Oregon Wild played a key role by filing lawsuits that helped spur legislation.